 London Towne, formerly Woodland Beach, has evolved over the years from a vacation resort to a thriving year-round residential community.
 Incorporated in 1932, the London Towne Property Owners' Association manages and maintains the community's property, including our parks, playgrounds, beaches, ramps, docks and Community Hall.
 The organization, directed by a 30-member Board of Directors, serves as the community's forum for the discussion and resolution of Association issues.
 The Board manages the funds for improving the quality of waterfront activities and protecting the many waterfront assests owned by the Association.
-It also hires and supervises police officers to provide additional law enforcement in the community.
+It also hires and supervises police officers to provide safety and security on community property.

 The London Towne Property Owners' Association (LTPOA) is comprised of all property owners within the community.
 A property owner automatically becomes a member when property is purchased.